 Improving further performance on big repositories would be nice (large number of file, large binary files, long history, large amount of branches, tags, replacements and notes).
 I’d like for it to go through and borrow ideas from other Git implementations and from other version control systems.
 The addition of compressed bitmap indices first to JGit, then to core-git to speed up cloning shows that there might be good ideas on how to speed up reachability and least common ancestor (also known as merge base in Git) queries in computer science papers.

 One hard problem in Git that would probably need such team of experts for a full year is resumable clone / resumable fetching.
 It is something that people want to have, but it turns out it is something really hard to implement reasonably.
-It can be worked around by using git bundles, which hopefully be automated and standarized; but it is still a workaround, not a solution.
+It can be worked around by using git bundles, which hopefully be automated and standardized; but it is still a workaround, not a solution.

-I would make remote-tracking refs fully qualified, that is use for example refs/remotes/<remote>/heads/<branch>.
-This would make it easier to fetch remote-local tags, to fetch replacements, notes, stashes, etc.
+I would make remote-tracking refs fully qualified, that is use for

 I would also redo and redesign user interface of Git commands.
 The bottom-up, “worse is better” approach creates superior features, but it all too often results in inconsistent and inferior UI.
 It would be good to have consistent rules for using commands, subcommands and options.
 Currently it is a bit of historical mess; some features use command options, some subcommands.
 Some commands are narrow in scope, some have many different (and weakly related) modes of operation.